cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 As occurs with writers, there is a common belief that researchers are lonely people working in isolated environments.
 This is simply not true.
 A significant part of research work is about communicating your results.
-To do so, Ph.D. students must learn how to get attention by appropriately targeting the right audience.
+To do so, PhD students must learn how to get attention by appropriately targeting the right audience.
 This can only be done through effectively networking with the most talented researchers in the field.

 <aside class="quote">